1:24-cv-13059

 - Defendant: PetPace LLC (Delaware)

-- Core Dispute: Plaintiff alleges that Defendant’s pet tracking collars and associated mobile application infringe a patent related to remotely programming positional information devices like GPS units.
+- Core Dispute: Plaintiff alleges that Defendant’s PetPace AI smart collars and associated mobile application infringe a patent related to systems for remotely entering, storing, and sharing location data for positional information devices.

 Case Timeline